zahidul-islam-144/E-Hospital-/README.md

 2. You can find in our speciality to make appoinment to experienced doctor.
 3. You can take so many services provided by hospital.

-## Note : Validation is not done and Redirect is not done after login & registration
+## Note :
+1. Validation is not done and Redirect is not done after login & registration.
+2. This project runs perfectly in local server but in firebase server some pages or elements is not showing when I did empty cache hard relod.

 ## Functionality used:
 1. React Context API